About UsCommunity Canine Project was established in December of 2018 by several volunteers heavily involved in different aspects of animal welfare.

 Community Canine Project has four major focuses including Large Scale Enrichment Efforts, Shelter Support, Community Adoption Events, and RTOs (Return to Owners).

-CCP coordinates frequent group walks at both MCACC East and West with the goal of walking 100+ dogs at each event
+CCP coordinates frequent group walks at the Maricopa County municipal shelter with the goal of walking 100+ dogs at each event

 Group Day Foster